arjun-menon/alteza/README.md

 ```
 As might be obvious above, you set the `--content` field  to your content directory.

 The output directory for the generated site is specified with `--output`.
-You can have Alteza automaticlly delete it entirely before being written to (including in `--watch` mode) by setting the `--clear_output_dir` flag.
+You can have Alteza automatically delete it entirely before being written to (including in `--watch` mode) by setting the `--clear_output_dir` flag.

 Normally, Alteza performs a single build and exits.
 With the `--watch` flag, Alteza monitors the file system for changes, and rebuilds the site automatically.